 The trip concludes today.
 Our airport representative will drop you at the international airport in Kathmandu for your flight departure from Nepal.

-Airport / Hotel / Airport pick up & drop off service by private tourist vehicle.
+Airport / Hotel / Airport pick up & drop off service by a private tourist vehicle

-Standard twin sharing accommodation in a three star hotel in Kathmandu (3 nights only) and Pokhara (2 nights only) including breakfast
+Standard twin-sharing accommodation in a three-star hotel in Kathmandu (3 nights only) and Pokhara (2 nights only) including breakfast

-Guided city tour in Kathmandu by private tourist vehicle.
+Guided city tour in Kathmandu valley by a private tourist vehicle

-All your standard Meals during the trek (Breakfast, Lunch and Dinner).
+All standard meals during the trek (Breakfast, lunch and dinner)

-Local Ace the Himalaya licensed English speaking guide.
+Local Ace the Himalaya licensed English-speaking trekking guide

 Price Does not Include

-Nepal entry visa; you can obtain a visa easily upon your arrival at Tribhuwan International Airport in Kathmandu.
-(Tourist Visa with Multiple Entries for 15 days can be obtained by paying US $ 25 or equivalent foreign currency.
-Similarly, Tourist Visa with Multiple Entries for 30 days and 90 days can be obtained by paying US $40 and $ 100 respectively.
+Nepal entry visa; you can obtain the visa easily upon your arrival at Tribhuwan International Airport in Kathmandu (Tourist Visa with Multiple Entries for 15 days can be obtained by paying US $ 30 or equivalent foreign currency.
+Similarly, Tourist Visa with Multiple Entries for 30 days and 90 days can be obtained by paying US $50 and $ 125 respectively.
 Please bring 2 copies of passport size photos).